FarSeenNomic/project-ship/README.md

 # Project Ship
-An group improvised game-story (using a deterministic die roller.)
+A ttrpg-inspired game-story that I've been working on.

+## Online
+If you are using the online github editor, then adding to the story is as simple as editing the file and waiting a moment for the update.

 ## Offline

-If you are using an offline copy, files are numbered in the order to use them.
+If you are using an offline copy, then you can clone, update, and push the story as you would any other repository.

-> 1-LoadUpdatesFromServer.bat

-Downloads and update changed bits of story from the server's copy.

-> 2-story

-Make any updates to the story.

-> 3-SaveUpdates.bat

-Saves changed to the story in the project.

-> 4-roll_dice.py

-Rolls any die {2d6} that are in the saved story.

-> 5-PushUpdatesToServer.bat

-Uploads changes from the local copy of the project.

-## Online

-If you are using the online github editor, just ask someone who is using the offline version to run the die roller.
+To assist, there are 3 files that pull, commit, and push updates.